ophionB/How-to-do-anything-/README.md

 and stripping the headers from the application data.
 - Berkeleys Standard (Most API's are based on Berkley's Standard) -  https://en.wikipedia.org/wiki/Berkeley_sockets
   - > **This page goes super in-depth and expands on how to setup your first TCP Client > Server connection.**
+- Packet sizes
+   - >

+Yes, Packet size affect performance of network a lot.

+First
+ and foremost, every medium of transmission specifies MTU ie maximum transmission unit.
+If packet is more than MTU, it will be dropped.
+Now question is how?

+There
+ is something called bandwith i.e maximum number of bits per second in order to guarantee reasonable level of reliability.
+Packet is single unit and considered to be transferred over small time.
+A larger
+packet will take long time to transfer resulting into more collisions at Layer 1.
+The medium of transmission i.e copper wire or twisted pair transfer electrons based on their mobility.
+This restriction affects the rate of data transfer over them.
+A large packet would mean others wont get chance to use transmission line
+Apart from this restriction,
+buffers on NIC and OS have memory size restriction.
+A large packet size would mean large memory allocation at intermediate boxes as well as end hosts.
+If your packet size is large in high probability it will get dropped at queue whose element size is small or in worst case get fragmented (which is more computationally intensive then re transmitting in form of small packets).

+A small packet size means large header content thus useful information would form less percentage of actual data transfer.
+1000 byte data - as 1 packet - 1000+40(header) = 1040
+1000 byte data as 20 packets - 1000+ 40*20 =     1800 byte.
+Thus smaller packet size makes network inefficient by pumping more useless bits  an congesting it.
+Thus standard size is set to 512 bytes, Ethernet has set up 1500 bytes. in advanced interfaces, it could go till 9000 bytes too

 ### Design Patterns
 *Basic principles*